aigeroni/Winnie_Bot/PRIVACY.md

 ## Data deletion

 Winnie only stores data that you provide to her, and your data is only stored under the unique identifier that Discord uses for your account.
-If you wish to request deletion of your user data on the public Winnie_Bot instance, please contact `info at winniebot dot org` with your request.
+If you wish to request deletion of your user data on the public Winnie_Bot instance, please contact `info at winniebot dot org` with your Discord account's snowflake identifier.
+Follow [these instructions](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) to get your snowflake.

+Our standard procedure for deleting user data is to delete your user record, goals, and projects entirely, and anonymise all raptor and challenge data by replacing your snowflake with a nonsense string.
+This permanently deletes all data that could be used to calculate your timezone, while preserving raptor and challenge statistics.
+If this is not sufficient, please let us know in the email and we'll work with you to find an amicable resolution.